-You should expect a softer bark, a quicker cooking time, and a beefier or meatier flavor from your cooked brisket when you use aluminum foil.
+You should expect a softer bark, quicker cooking time, and a beefier or meatier flavor from your brisket when using aluminum foil.

 Mastering the technique of wrapping huge pieces of brisket with butcher paper requires some effort.
-However, if you’ve mastered it, you may prefer this wrap because it results in a somewhat more “smokehouse” flavor in your meat.
+However, if you’ve mastered it, you may prefer this wrap because it produces a somewhat more “smokehouse” flavor in your meat.

 How to cook for each one.
 One naked, one tinfoil-wrapped, and one butcher-paper-wrapped.
 All three at 225°F on a Yoder Wichita offset smoker.

-We’ll be using a Yoder Wichita offset smoker and grilled the briskets at 225°F. After several hours, we’ll wrapped two briskets, one in tin foil and the other in butcher paper.
-Then returned them to the burner, along with the third unwrapped brisket, and cooked them until done.
+We’ll be using a Yoder Wichita offset smoker and grilling the briskets at 225°F. After several hours, we’ll wrap two briskets, one in tin foil and the other in butcher paper.

 - Butcher Paper – It took 10 hours to cook the beef wrapped in butcher paper.
-It was still really juicy and soft, but it lacked a dark or notably crusty bark.
+It was still juicy and soft but lacked a dark or notably crusty bark.

 - Tinfoil – With a total cooking time of 9 hours, the brisket covered in tinfoil was the fastest to cook.
-It had the darkest bark and was said to be the most tender and wet.
+It had the darkest bark and was the most tender and wet.
 It also had a significantly larger smoke ring.

 - Naked – The bark on the brisket that was cooked naked is noticeably darker than the other two.
-This brisket required the most time to cook, clocking in at 11 hours.
+This brisket required the most cooking time, clocking in at 11 hours.
 Everyone present agreed that this brisket had the best bark and the most pronounced smoke taste.
 This is hardly surprising given that the brisket was cooked by heat and smoke over the whole 11-hour duration.

 The advantages of brisket wrapping (and other barbecue meat)

-By wrapping the brisket in aluminum foil or butcher’s paper, you are preventing the evaporation process.
+By wrapping the brisket in aluminum foil or butcher’s paper, you prevent evaporation.
 Instead of coming in contact with the air within the cooker, the moisture is now confined within the wrap.